Sairika/multilingual-rag-system/README.md

 3. **Access the interface**
    - The app will launch with a shareable Gradio link
    - Open the provided URL in your browser
+   - Or visit the live demo at: https://huggingface.co/spaces/sairika/multilingual-rag-system

 ## Tools, Libraries & Packages Used